juicedata/juicefs/docs/en/guide/how_to_set_up_object_storage.md

 juicefs format --storage oss --access-key xxxx --secret-key xxxx --session-token xxxx --bucket https://bucketName.oss-cn-hangzhou.aliyuncs.com redis://localhost:6379 /1 test1
 ````

-Since temporary credentials expire quickly, the key is how to update the temporary credentials that juicefs uses after `format` the filesystem before the temporary credentials expire.
+Since temporary credentials expire quickly, the key is how to update the temporary credentials that JuiceFS uses after `format` the filesystem before the temporary credentials expire.
 The credential update process is divided into two steps:

 1. Before the temporary certificate expires, apply for a new temporary certificate
-2. Without stopping the running juicefs, use the `juicefs config Meta-URL --access-key xxxx --secret-key xxxx --session-token xxxx` command to hot update the access credentials
+2. Without stopping the running JuiceFS, use the `juicefs config Meta-URL --access-key xxxx --secret-key xxxx --session-token xxxx` command to hot update the access credentials

 Newly mounted clients will use the new credentials directly, and all clients already running will also update their credentials within a minute.
 The entire update process will not affect the running business.
-Due to the short expiration time of the temporary credentials, the above steps need to **be executed in a long-term loop** to ensure that the juicefs service can access the object storage normally.
+Due to the short expiration time of the temporary credentials, the above steps need to **be executed in a long-term loop** to ensure that the JuiceFS service can access the object storage normally.

 ## Internal and Public Endpoint